What is application modernization?

 Building on our previous options, the third option for application modernization is microservices, which enables quick changes to applications and can be deployed on containers running in clouds.
 Microservices architecture is made up of small application functions that are separated into containers and can be deployed and scaled independently of one another.

 The aging of your company’s software programs is a problem that we all have to face, eventually.
 As Martin Fowler says, “Let’s face it, all we are doing is writing tomorrow’s legacy software today.”
-Before you haul your system to the junk heap, try the application modernization solutions here to keep your software working for you longer and extract the most value you can — as long as it lasts.Watch a Demo Back to Glossary
+Before you haul your system to the junk heap, try the application modernization solutions here to keep your software working for you longer and extract the most value you can — as long as it lasts.Start Free Trial Back to Glossary